GMAT Verbal Reasoning – Critical Reasoning Questions

 - Recommendation: should, recommend(ed)

-Find the Conclusion – once you have isolated key words, you can find the conclusion the author is drawing in the passage provided.
+- Find the Conclusion – Once you have isolated key words, you can find the conclusion the author is drawing in the passage.
 The question you answer will be directly related to the conclusion, so you want to make sure you have a firm grasp on the claim first.

-Parphrase the conclusion – once you have found the conclusion, you should put it into your own words.
-In general, using your own words helps you to understand the question and simplify the overly confusing writing the test-makers tend to use.
+- Paraphrase the conclusion – Once you have found the conclusion, you should put it into your own words.
+In general, using your own words helps you understand the question and simplify the overly confusing writing test-makers tend to use.
 Once you have reworded the conclusion, it will be easier to quickly find the correct answer.